emqx/cloud-docs/en_US/deployments/port_guide_dedicated.md

 ### How do I use the MQTT over TLS/SSL port and the WebSocket over TLS/SSL port of a professional deployment?

 Professional deployment supports customized one-way/two-way TLS/SSL.
 You need to enable it via [Configure TLS/SSL](../deployments/tls_ssl.md).

+### How do I use the MQTT over TLS/SSL port and the WebSocket over TLS/SSL port of a BYOC deployment?

+The BYOC deployment supports customized one-way TLS/SSL certificates which configured during creating the deployment.
+You can connect directly through port 8883 (mqtts) and port 8084 (wss) on the deployment overview.

 ### How to write client-side code for TLS/SSL connection?